+It is anticipated that implementation of the Nonstructural Plan will occur over an approximate 25-years.
 The US Army Corps of Engineers (USACE), Mississippi Valley Division, and New Orleans District (CEMVN) has prepared a Nonstructural Implementation Plan, which provides details regarding a possible method of program implementation (refer to Appendix K).
 An overview discussion of the Nonstructural Implementation Criteria, as discussed in Appendix K, is also included in this REP.

 It is assumed that all properties have legal access by way of public streets or existing public right-of-way.
 Further, it is assumed that residential and commercial properties participating in the project would have sufficiently large sites to accommodate staging of material and equipment.
 For the purposes of this report, the assumption is that no further real estate rights need to be acquired for access to the properties or staging.
-Should additional right-of-way be necessary, a standard Temporary Work Area Easement would be acquired.
+Should additional right-of-way be necessary, a standard Temporary Work Area

+Easement would be acquired.
 No borrow or disposal areas are required based on the RP.
 Figure E:2-2 shows the locations of structures for proposed nonstructural measures.
-A larger version of this map is provided in Section 8 of this REP.